uber/uber-licence/README.md

 <!-- [![browser support][test-png]][test] -->

-Utility to deal with Uber OSS licences
+Automatic open source licensing tool for JavaScript files in your project

 ## Example

 `uber-licence`

-Running the `uber-licence` binary adds licencing information to every javascript file in your project.
+Running the `uber-licence` binary adds licensing information to every javascript file in your project.

-You can run `uber-licence --dry` where it does not mutate any files and instead outputs -1.
+You can run `uber-licence --dry`, which does not mutate any files but instead outputs -1.

 You can use `--file` and `--dir` to specify your own file and directory filters to select source files to consider.

-## Recommended usage
+## Recommended Usage

 ```js
 // package.json